biocore/evident/README.md

 ## Repeated Measures

 Evident supports limited analysis of repeated measures.
-When your dataset has repeated measures, you can calculate `eta_squared` for alpha diversity differences.
+When your dataset has repeated measures, you can calculate `eta_squared` for univariate data.
-Note that only alpha diversity is supported with repeated measures.
+Note that multivariate data is not supported for repeated measures analysis.
 Power analysis for repeated measures implements a repeated measures ANOVA.
 Additionally, when performing power analysis *only* power can be calculated (in contrast to `UnivariateDataHandler` and `MultivariateDataHandler` where alpha, significance, and observations can be calculated).
 This power analysis assumes that the number of measurements per group is equal.